imsazulfiqar/VoiceQuery_LLM_Response/README.md

 The pipeline was built using the following main components:
 1. Speech-to-Text: Implemented using the Faster-Whisper model to transcribe voice command into text.
 2. LLM for Response Generation: Implemented using Hugging Face's gpt2 model to generate responses.
-3. Text-to-Speech: Implemented using Microsoft's Azure TTS through the Google TTS library to convert the text back into speech.
+3. Text-to-Speech: Implemented using Google TTS library to convert the text back into speech.

 # Explanation